 Choosing a hosting provider

 As with any website or application, your experience with SugarCRM is highly dependent on the cloud hosting provider you choose.
-At Atlantic.Net, we craft all our solutions using the strongest advances in software and Cloud Server technology, generating environments that are multiply redundant, incredibly fast, and optimally secure.
+At Atlantic.Net, we craft all our solutions using the strongest advances in software and cloud server technology, generating environments that are multiply redundant, incredibly fast, and optimally secure to support demanding hosting implementations, such as PCI compliant hosting.

 By Kent Roberts